Metalnem/mijailovic.net/_drafts/future-plc.md

 Each of the magazines has several free issues.
 I wanted to use them to test the complete process of generating the final PDF.
-After some testing I discovered that the API for free issues is slightly different, so I left that part for some later time.
+After some testing I discovered that the API for free issues is slightly different, so I left that part for some other time.

 ### Removing media links

-There is one interesting thing unique to the iOS application.
+There is one interesting thing that is unique to the iOS application.
 Each downloaded magazine contains not just the PDF files, but also a bunch of high-res images and videos.
 They are made available via embedded links that look like this: